Dr. Edith Langford, PhD

 Understanding Mental Health Bias and the Impact on Our Physical Health

-The days of using holistic and still separating mental health are passed.
-We need to think of mental health as part of or overall health.
+The days of using “holistic practices” and still separating mental health are in the past.
+We need to think of mental health as part of our overall health.

 We are concerned about the constant use of federal funds to support this most notorious expression of segregation.
 Of all the forms of inequality, injustice in health is the most shocking and the most inhuman because it often results in physical death.